grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.zipkin.md

 If `parse_string_tags` is `true`, string tags and binary annotations are converted to `int`, `bool`, and `float` if possible.
-String tags and binary annotations that can not be converted remain unchanged.
+String tags and binary annotations that cannot be converted remain unchanged.

 ## Blocks